Home

 2. The minimum clear opening for a frame with a circular opening is a diametric measurement of not less than 700 mm.”

 CD 534 also references BS EN 124 directly, requiring that all chamber tops used on motorways and all-purpose trunk roads must comply with EN 124 as a base standard.
-For covers exceeding one metre in size, CD 534 stipulates compliance with BS 9124.

 Why clear opening matters